 Bartender Skills List and Examples

-Bartender Skills for Resumes, Job Applications, and Interviews
+What to Know for Resumes, Job Applications, and Interviews

 Bartenders are responsible for mixing and serving drinks for customers.
 They typically work at bars, restaurants, or other licensed establishments.
 Bartenders in the United States typically depend on tips for much of their income.

-Below is a list of the top five most important skills for a bartender, as well as a longer list of other skills employers seek in candidates for bartender jobs.
+Below is a list of the top five most important skills for a bartender, as well as a longer list of other skills employers, seek in candidates for bartender jobs.

 How to Use Skills Lists